fastlane/docs/docs/advanced.md

 ### Using the sh method

-You can also use the built-in `Actions.sh` method:
+You can also use the built-in `sh` method:

 ```ruby
 sh "pwd"
 ```

-This is called the same way as in a Fastfile.
+This is called the same way in an action as in a Fastfile.
 This provides consistent logging of command output.
 All output to stdout and stderr is logged via `UI`.

 To be notified when an error occurs, use the `error_callback` parameter: